 The new government of Viktor Orbán, after having declared a state of emergency in the country, announced end of May a series of measures to help improve the state's finances.
 It includes a tax on surplus profits during the next two years that will apply to large companies like banks, insurance, energy and pharmaceutical companies, retail chains and airlines.

 This tax for "extra-profit" is expected to bring 800 billion forints ($2 billion) a year, including 30 billion forints from airlines.

-But for the chief executive of Ryanair, known for his offensive comments, "we cannot understand his argument that an excess-profit special tax should be imposed on the aviation industry when we suffered record losses last year due to Covid," and are suffering from the invasion of Ukraine.
+But the chief executive of Ryanair, known for his offensive comments, "cannot understand his argument that an excess-profit special tax should be imposed on the aviation industry when we suffered record losses last year due to Covid," and are suffering from the invasion of Ukraine.

 Ryanair Holdings on May 16, reported a loss of 355 million euros for 2021 ($348 million).
 The Irish company is the among the largest airlines operating in Hungary along with Wizz Air, a low-cost Hungarian airline company, which reported a loss close to 650 million euros ($676 million) a year.
 Wizz Air's chief executive also considered such tax made no sense and that it may increase its prices.